ericzrinsky/discogs/case_study.md

 |29|Indecision|3WdlM6O8p5wxmx3p7hrPHM|
 |30|Minus The Bear|0YQBN02bmZvwGNrrWsg2sT|

-We'll need to insert all of the "Artist Codes" into an array of strings for a future step, so let's take care of that now:
+We'll need to insert all of the "Artist Codes" into an array of strings during a future step, so let's take care of that now:

 ```
 ["6tEdQbmg3bKE6IjmH5hO9d", "2s4gtd98phMFZf7dMagxjU",